SmithWillSuffice/ohanga-pai/content/questions/011_social_welfare_weight.md

 decent people running government will likely mean decent public policy.
 That is all there is to say.
-With an MMT lens --- the number of the numeraire figures in the government budget not important --- the rest is fine print.
+With an MMT lens --- the number of the numeraire figures in the government budget are not important --- what matters are real resource allocations and policy for or against worker share of their output, the rest is fine print.

+Obviously, if we are all total ꕗꗇꕷꖡꗇ𐝥ꕒꕷ the "right" policy is less and less worker share of their own output, those lazy dogs, wtf aren't they "saving up" like a proper civilized personage.

 The framing of "social welfare as a dead weight" is one of the most deeply ideological and poorly examined assumptions in mainstream (neoclassical)